susiexia/kickstarter_analysis/README.md

 3. Provides some solid information and uncovers dataset trends to Louise to help inform her campaign strategy.
 ## Data analysis on Excel sheets
 [startbooks.xlsx](/data-1-1-3-StarterBook.xlsx)
-## Descriptive Statistic
+### Descriptive Statistic
-* This descriptive statistic uncovered central tendency and spread of US play campaign, which comparing successful outcomes to failed.
+* This descriptive statistic uncovered central tendency and spread of US play campaign, which comparing successful outcomes to failed projects.
 As we can see, those failed campaigns have higher average goal as well as much higher standard deviation than successful campaign.
 However in pledged section, failed campaigns have lower average and median as well as IQR than successful campaign.
 [US_descriptive Statistics_play.JPG](/US_descriptive%20Statistics_play.JPG)
 [boxPlot_GB_Musical.JPG](/boxPlot_GB_Musical.JPG)